Unified Payments Interface: History

-In April 2009, National Payment Corporation of India (NPCI) was formed to integrate all the payment mechanisms in India and make them uniform for all retail payments.
-By March 2011, RBI found out that in India, only six non-cash transactions happen every year by an individual citizen while 10 million retailers accepted card-based payment.
-Around 145 million families have no access to any form of banking.
-There is also the problem of tackling black money and corruption that happens mostly in cash.
+In April 2009, the National Payment Corporation of India (NPCI) was formed to integrate all the payment mechanisms in India and make them uniform for all retail payments.
+In March 2009, the Reserve Bank of India (RBI) reported an annual average of just six non-cash transactions per capita, despite over 10 million retailers accepting card-based payments.
+A parallel challenge was combating black money and corruption, which were primarily facilitated by cash transactions.

-RBI in 2012 released a vision statement for a period of four years that indicated commitment towards building a safe, efficient, accessible, inclusive, interoperable and authorized payment and settlement system in India.
-It is part of the Green Initiative to decrease the usage of paper in domestic payments market.
+RBI released a vision statement in 2012 for a period of four years that indicated commitment towards building a safe, efficient, accessible, inclusive, interoperable, and authorized payment and settlement system in India.
+It was also part of the Green Initiative to decrease the usage of paper in the domestic payments market.
 UPI was officially launched in 2016 for public use.

-Under RBI guidance, NPCI became the primary body tasked with developing a new payment system that is simple, secure, and interoperable.
-UPI works on four pillar push-pull interoperable model where there will be remitter/beneficiary front end PSP (payment service provider) and remitter/beneficiary back end bank that settles the monetary transaction for the users.
-According to CEO of Netmagic Solutions, UPI became one of the most successful deep-tech innovation coming out of India.
+Under RBI guidance, NPCI became the primary body tasked with developing a new payment system which was simple, secure, and interoperable.
+UPI works on a four-pillar push-pull interoperable model where there will be a remitter/beneficiary front-end PSP (payment service provider) and a remitter/beneficiary back-end bank that settles the monetary transaction for the users.
+According to the CEO of Netmagic Solutions, UPI became one of the most successful deep-tech financial innovations India has produced.

-In December 2019, noting the success of UPI, Google suggested Federal Reserve Board to follow UPI as example in developing FedNow, a real-time payment system for United States.
+In December 2019, noting the success of UPI, Google suggested that the US Federal Reserve Board should follow UPI as an example in developing FedNow, a real-time payment system for the United States.

-With exponential growth of UPI, India became the world's largest real-time payment market with 25.50 billion annual transactions in 2020 per data from ACI Worldwide and GlobalData, ahead of China and United States.
+With the exponential growth of UPI, India became the world's largest real-time payment market with 25.5 billion annual transactions in 2020 as per data from ACI Worldwide and GlobalData.
+This put the country ahead of China, South Korea, Thailand and the United Kingdom.

-As per the Economist Intelligence Unit Report 2021, UPI made India a leader in global real-time payment market followed by China and South Korea.
-After the decision of Ministry of Finance to nullify merchant discount rate (MDR) in 2019 from UPI, the number of low value transactions skyrocketed making huge gains on real-time transaction volume data.
-Nations such as Brazil, Bahrain, Saudi Arabia, Singapore, United States and European Union are now trying to emulate the success of UPI in their own market.
+As per the Economist Intelligence Unit Report 2021, UPI has made India a leader in the global real-time payment market followed by China and South Korea.
+After the decision of the Ministry of Finance to nullify the merchant discount rate (MDR) in 2019 from UPI, the number of low value transactions skyrocketed, making huge gains on real-time transaction volume data.
+Countries such as Brazil, Bahrain, Saudi Arabia, Singapore, the United States, and the European Union are exploring options to implement a UPI-like system in their own domestic markets.